 Table of contents

 As enterprises grow, the complexity of their IT issues increases.
 That's why most organizations turn to third-party vendors and partners for solutions.
-However, relying on an extended network of vendors also increases the risks of data breaches and insecure exposure.
+However, relying on an extended network of vendors also increases the risks of data breaches and results in inefficient processes.

 Outsourcing is a common practice in the IT industry, but you need to ensure that your vendors are trustworthy and reliable.
 The IT vendor management process usually follows 7 to 10 steps, but new tools are on the market that can significantly reduce the length and complexity of this process and mitigate risks.